COMP0031VRProject/Documents/TestPlan/test-plan.md

 Figure 1 shows a five flag case of the bot moving path.
 The number on the dashed line shows the possible moving routes (1-4 in our case); Figure 2 shows a detail scaled-in image where it is applied to the our two navigation techniques.
 The point M here is a random point in the technique area (No need to be at centre), to see the outcome of the virtual path.

+We will also consider about the actual movement of a human user, i.e. human will have an initial speed and acceaccelerate to some certian speed, and they will gradually decrease the speed to zero when they reach the flag.

 ## Experimental Design
 As stated in the first section, we compared the two navigation methods (NEW)s to the homogenenous scaling(BASE).
 We have 3 sets of factors:
 * Test condition (T): NEW vs. BASE.